-PROBLEM OUTCOME ACTIVITY RESPONSIBLE 1.
-2. 3.
-Speeding 4.
-5. 6.
-7. 7.
+PROBLEM OUTCOME ACTIVITY RESPONSIBLE Reckless driving and speeding 4.
 Reduced speeding.
 Improved knowledge of traffic laws.
 Responsible use of the road by all drivers and pedestrians (road accidents often happen when pedestrians use the road while under the influence of alcohol) Ensure roads are well maintained - i.e., potholes fixed etc. since that also impacts road safety Reduced trafficking of drugs on the roads Regular roadblocks are held on the N7, R44 and R27 Increase in the number of Driving under the influence arrests.
 More roadblocks on N7 and West Coast road.
 Improve road conditions (Especially the West Coast road).
 Install traffic lights on roads identified as high-speed areas.
 Improve road signage (including road names, stops signs etc.).
 Install speed cameras on high-speed roads.
 More speed humps are placed on road around schools and ECD facilities.
 Initiate scholar patrols at schools to ensure the safety of learners.
 Increase in vehicle roadworthiness checks.
 Establish a dedicated truck stop that is well monitored by law enforcement agents.
 Department of Transport (DoT) Traffic Department Municipality